Jiajun-Liu/torchplay/README.md

 # torchplay
-Minimalist PyTorch tutorials with specific objectives
+Minimalist PyTorch tutorial for students with specific objectives